javascript-tutorial/en.javascript.info/9-regular-expressions/17-regexp-methods/article.md

 alert( result.input ); // JavaScript is a programming language
 ```

-Due to the `i` flag the search is case-insensitive, so it finds `match:JavaScript`.
+Due to the `pattern:i` flag the search is case-insensitive, so it finds `match:JavaScript`.
 The part of the match that corresponds to `pattern:SCRIPT` becomes a separate array item.

 So, this method is used to find one full match with all details.